Mwiberisu/miniapps-silver/week3/diary/README.md

    Run below deploy command, which will push the build folder to gh-pages branch on github

-   `npm run deploy -- -m "Deploy Diary App`
+   `npm run deploy -- -m "Deploy Diary App"`

 ## Author